Andr1500/CICD_BlueGreen_EC2/README.md

-# Demo Web Application with blue/green deployment on EC2 based on simple Nginx docker container
+# Simple web application blue-green deployment with GitLab CI/CD pipeline via SSH on an AWS EC2

+My post on Medium about the project: https://link.medium.com/PtHs15U5ezb

 ## Pre-reqs

-A GitLab account with an active project.
+- A GitLab account with an active project.
-An AWS account with permissions to create resources and an S3 bucket for storing the Terraform backend.
+- An AWS account with permissions to create resources and an S3 bucket for storing the Terraform backend.
-The Terraform CLI is installed on your local machine.
+- The Terraform CLI is installed on your local machine.

 ## Building & Running